See our updated Andaz Maui at Wailea Review from 2021

 For the previous Hawaii-related posts in this trip report, please see:

-TravelSort Clients may book the Andaz Maui at Wailea with Virtuoso benefits (paid stays only, at the Andaz Rate).
-It's fantastic that for 2015 stays, the Virtuoso upgrade is at time of booking, subject only to availability at time of booking.
+TravelSort Clients may book the Andaz Maui at Wailea with Hyatt Prive benefits (paid stays only).
+It's fantastic that for Hyatt Prive stays, the upgrade is at time of booking (except for high demand periods).

 - VIP amenities upon arrival with local drinks and cakes